Consider a featured online MSN program taking applicants.

 Throughout Online RN to MSN, you will find the following information.

-We have built a database of more than 830 different MSN programs in the United States, based on the latest data from 2016 and multiple sources, including the Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), the American Nurses Credentialing Center (ANCC), and the National Center for Education Statistics.
+We have built a database of more than 830 different MSN programs in the United States, based on the latest data we could find and multiple sources, including the Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), the American Nurses Credentialing Center (ANCC), and the National Center for Education Statistics.
 You will notice throughout the site that salaries and job outlook statistics are referenced from data that was collected for the United States Bureau of Labor Statistics.

 Detailed Writeups on Masters Degree Programs

 On the degree program pages, you will find extremely detailed information on that degree.
 We researched dozens of specific programs – online and campus-based – and wrote comprehensive, but easy-to-read summaries of the program.
 You can find out what classes you should expect to take, how long a typical program takes to complete, if you can study the program online, what job you should expect post-graduation, etc.

 MSN Programs in Each State